portellam/deploy-VFIO/README.md

     * Setup dynamically (Multi-Boot) or statically.

 ## VFIO setup
-* Parses list of PCI expansion devices (Bus IDs, Hardware IDs, and Kernel drivers), and 'IOMMU' groups (see **guide** above) of devices.
+* Parses list of PCI expansion devices (Bus IDs, Hardware IDs, and Kernel drivers), and 'IOMMU' groups of devices.
     * Saves lists of external PCI devices, by order of IOMMU groups.
 * Prompt user for VFIO passthrough setup:
     * Dynamic/Multi-Boot setup **(RECOMMENDED)**
-        * Adds multiple GRUB menu entries for all IOMMU groups with an external VGA device, minus a given VGA's IOMMU group.
+        * Adds multiple GRUB menu entries for all IOMMU groups with an external VGA device, minus a given VGA device's IOMMU group.
         * also executes Static setup.
     * Static setup
-        * Asks user to VFIO passthrough any IOMMU groups (with external PCI devices including VGA devices).
+        * Asks user to VFIO passthrough any IOMMU groups (with external PCI devices, including VGA devices).
         * with Multi-boot setup: Asks user to VFIO passthrough any IOMMU groups (excluding external VGA devices).
-        * Appends to "/etc/initramfs-tools/modules", "/etc/modules", " /etc/modprobe.d/* ".
+        * Appends to **'/etc/initramfs-tools/modules'**, **'/etc/modules'**, **'/etc/modprobe.d/*'**.
-        * Also appends to "/etc/default/grub".
+        * Also appends to **'/etc/default/grub'**.
 * Updates GRUB and INITRAMFS.
-* Checks for existing VFIO setup, asks user to uninstall setup and restart machine to Continue.
+* Checks for existing VFIO setup, asks user to uninstall setup and restart machine to continue, or exit.

 ## DISCLAIMER
 **Work-in-progress**